innofin/demo_app/README.md

 # Ruby on Rails Tutorial: demo application

-This is the first application for
+This is the demo application for
 [*Ruby on Rails Tutorial: Learn Rails by Example*] (hhtp://railstutorial.org) by [Michael Hartl](http://michaelhartl.com/).